Logiqx/gps-details/docs/articles/9-garmin/README.md

-#### Instinct 3 AMOLED
+### Instinct 3 AMOLED

 ![Instinct-3-768x320](img/Instinct-3-768x320.jpg)

-This is the cheapest rugged watch and has an AMOLED display.
-There is a MIP version, but the display is a lot nicer on the AMOLED model (imho).
+This is the cheapest rugged watch from Garmin with an AMOLED display.
+There is a MIP version, but the display is a lot nicer on the AMOLED model, imho.

-There are two sizes (50 mm and 45 mm).
+There are two sizes; 50 mm and 45 mm.
 These are the specifications for the 50 mm.

 **Price**